-45. To submit an updated map on the Srebarna Ramsar Site to the Ramsar Bureau, to clarify the extent of the Ramsar Site, the Biosphere Reserve, the Maintained Nature Reserve and its buffer zone, the World Heritage site, and any other specifically designated zone, and to provide minor additional information in completion of the updated Information Sheet on Ramsar Wetlands (RIS) prepared on 10 September 2001, following the "Explanatory Note and Guidelines for the Information Sheet on Ramsar Wetlands", available from the Ramsar Bureau.
+45. To submit an updated map on the Srebarna Ramsar Site to the Ramsar Bureau, to clarify the extent of the Ramsar Site, the Biosphere Reserve, the Maintained Nature Reserve and its buffer zone, the World Heritage site, and any other specifically designated zone, and to provide minor additional information in completion of the updated Information Sheet on Ramsar Wetlands (RIS) prepared on 10 September 2001, following the "Explanatory Note and Guidelines for the Information Sheet on Ramsar Wetlands".

 46. To provide the Ramsar Bureau with additional information for assessing the possible removal of a listed site from the Montreux Record, according to the "Montreux Record Questionnaire" appended to the Guidelines for Operation of the Montreux Record (Resolution VI.1, cf. Ramsar Handbook 8), notably on:

 - the success of ameliorative, restoration or maintenance measures;

 - the extent to which the ecological character, benefits and values of the site have been restored or maintained (providing details);

 - the rationale for removing the site from the Montreux Record (refering to Guidelines for Operation of the Montreux Record); and

 - a list of further attachments (if applicable).